 There are four common sizes of ukuleles.
 It should be noted that there is no set standard and that some ukuleles fall in-between the size definitions given below, particularly on the lower end of the scale.

 Concert Ukulele: Typically 23 inches in length, the Concert Ukulele typically sounds much better and maintains its tune better than the Soprano Uke.
 They look very similar.
+Concert ukuleles have a scale length of 15" and 15-20 frets.
+Most adults start on concert sized ukuleles and it has become the most popular size in recent years, replacing the soprano.

 Most of the Bass Ukuleles that Audio-Depot has sold went to bass players looking for a travel guitar or a unique instrument for the stage.
-However, the rubbery feel of the strings makes them a favorite for persons attempting to learn bass guitar, which can cause painful callouses due to the heavy wound metal strings.
+However, the rubbery feel of the strings makes them a favorite for persons attempting to learn bass guitar, which can otherwise cause painful callouses due to the heavy wound metal strings.
 It also reduces hand cramping since the distances that the hand must stretch are smaller than that of a bass guitar.
 Easy and fun to play, the Bass Ukulele is quickly growing in popularity.

 The quality of a ukulele, like that of an acoustic guitar, is usually associated with solid wood versus laminate/plywood, the kind of wood it is made from, and the resulting sound quality and beauty of the instrument.
 As a result of professionals and hobbyist collectors taking a greater interest in this instrument, many higher quality ukuleles today are color stained and highly glossed and some have cut outs or even a more decorative shape not commonly associated with ukuleles.